-Something has happened to the children in Mount Pleasant, South Carolina; 11 kids have been diagnosed with rare brain cancer and they all live within miles of each other.
-And now, local mothers are wondering if they are connected and what the cause might be.
+Something odd is happening in Mount Pleasant, South Carolina; 11 people have been diagnosed with rare brain cancer and they all live within miles of each other.
+And now, locals are wondering if they are connected and what the cause might be.

-That same day another boy named Sam was diagnosed with DIPG.
-Two kids from the same town, diagnosed on the same day, in the same hospital.
+That same day another boy was diagnosed with the same rare brain cancer.
+Two kids from the same town.
+Two kids diagnosed on the same day.
+Two kids diagnosed in the same hospital.
 What were the odds?

-Her son Ethan would die within a few months of his July 2013 diagnosis but shortly after his death, Marie Price’s son was diagnosed with the same tumor in the exact same spot.
-(Nick’s tumor, although more rare than Ethan’s, was operable, and a team of surgeons in Arizona saved his life.1)
+Brandy’s sweet son Ethan died within a few months of his July 2013 diagnosis but shortly after his death, another little boy was diagnosed with the same tumor.
+In the exact same spot.
+Even though his tumor was rarer than Ethan’s, it was operable so a team of surgeons in Arizona were able to remove it and save his life.1

-Recently, another Mount Pleasant boy, Jett Goldberg, was diagnosed with a rare brain tumor.
+And recently, another Mount Pleasant boy was diagnosed with a rare brain tumor.
 2

-Eleven cases of rare tumors have popped up in the three neighboring Mt.
+So far, eleven cases of rare tumors have popped up in the Mt.
 Pleasant subdivisions of Park West, Dunes West, and Rivertowne.

 Latest posts by Erin Elizabeth (see all)